Students

 Faculty

-- In 2024, 44% of faculty reported using open educational resources.
-About a third reported that uncertainty about what titles were available or concerns about quality were barriers to using OER.
+47% of faculty reported using open educational resources this year.
+About a third reported that concerns about quality were a barrier to using OER.

-- Two-thirds (67%) of faculty who have not participated in day-one access say they are interested in participating.
-About the same percentage were interested in participating in a fixed- or flat-fee access program.
+More than half (56%) of faculty who have not participated in a course-by-course access program say they are interested in participating.
+About the same percentage were interested in participating in an all-courses access program.

 Industry